owasp-amass/docs/docs/open-asset-model/contact.md

 ## :material-hexagon-multiple: Collection

 - **Complete Contact Coverage:** Provides a centralized view of standardized contact asset intelligence across email, location, and phone.
-- **Email Insights:** Tracks email connections, linking addresses to specific organizational roles for deeper context.
+- **Email Insights:** Tracks email connections, linking addresses to specific personnel and enhancing context.
 - **Location Details:** Includes specific location information, from physical addresses and building details to region and locality, for complete geographic context.
 - **Phone Numbers:** Captures the relationships between country codes, extensions, and subscriber numbers with individuals and organizational structures.
 - **Connected Data:** Traces the contact collection's discovery path to clarify its origin, validity, and relevance in investigative and data privacy contexts.